Red Scare (podcast): Reception and cultural impact

 The hosts have been called "provocateurs", with a New York Times op-ed describing Red Scare in 2022 as a "louche hipster podcast" with no "coherent worldview" aside from a "contempt for social liberalism and a desire to épater la bourgeoisie [shock the middle class]".
 Initially associated with the dirtbag left and support for Bernie Sanders, after 2020 the podcast has been aligned with right-wing politics, and supported Donald Trump in the 2024 US presidential election.
 The hosts became disillusioned with both the political establishment and millennial leftist figures for ostensibly prioritizing identity politics over class.
 The American Mind identified the 2020 George Floyd protests as a turning point in which the podcast shifted from "left-critical" reference points like Christopher Lasch and Glenn Greenwald towards right-wing figures such as Bronze Age Pervert, Curtis Yarvin and "race realist" Steve Sailer.
+In March 2023, the hosts appeared with Roger Stone at a New York Young Republican Club event coordinated by Lucian Wintrich.
 In 2025, Nekrasova described Red Scare as influencing a "reactionary sentiment amongst Manhattanites", within a wider move towards Trump in 2024, and Khachiyan said: "We've always loved [Trump], even when we had to be down-low brothers about it."
 Nekrasova, a practicing Catholic who has expressed sedevacantist views, has been credited for trending Catholicism in certain demographics of millennials and Gen Z. Critics have accused Red Scare of being overly ironic and amoral, and of breeding cynicism and nihilism.